wantedly/canary-controller/README.md

 $ make deploy
 ```

-Canary Controller is installed in `canary-controller-manager` namespace.
+Canary Controller is installed in `canary-controller-system` namespace.

 ## Usage